web-extend/web-extend/docs/guide/essentials/project-structure.md

 ### rsbuild.config.js

 WebExtend uses Rsbuild as the bundler.
-You can costumize Rsbuild configurations through `rsbuild.config.(mjs|ts|js)`.
+You can costumize Rsbuild configurations through `rsbuild.config.(ts|js|mjs)`.
 Here's a basic example of using React.

 ```js [rsbuild.config.ts]
 import { defineConfig } from "@rsbuild/core";